 Please share your knowledge with others, and please take advice in the spirit it is given.
 You don't need to follow the advice, but you can expect to get it again from others, and you should be prepared for rougher treatment by the general population if you are going against established knowledge.
 If you are new to the game, we'll try to help.
 Also, please check our forums because we may have lots of great information and links to more.
 If not, you could help fill in the gaps.

 Be the Change You Want to See

 This perfectly describes the attitude you'll want to bring to Kindred Spirit.
-Simply whining that something isn't happening in the Kinship, or you aren't being provided with the experience you want will fall on deaf ears, and worse, cast you in a bad light.
+Simply whining that something isn't happening in the Guild, or you aren't being provided with the experience you want will fall on deaf ears, and worse, cast you in a bad light.
 We are not here to entertain you or to provide services to you.
 You'll see that our members already give freely of their items, knowledge, and time.
 "What else have you done for me lately?" will not be taken kindly.
 As stated several places elsewhere, we only try to guarantee a safe and friendly environment.
 The rest is up to you.